alexpovel/latex-cookbook/README.md

   More importantly, it seems to cause `glossaries-extra` to no longer recognize which references have occurred.
   We currently call `selection = all` in `\GlsXtrLoadResources` to load all stuff found in the respective `*.bib` file, regardless of whether it has actually been called at some point (using `\gls{}` *etc.*).
-  This is a bit like if `biblatex` did not recognize cite commands.
+  This is a bit like if `biblatex` did not recognize cite commands and we just pulled every single item in the bibliography file.
+  Some people use gigantic `*.bib` files, shared among their projects.
+  If suddenly every entry showed up in the printed document despite not being referenced (be it a glossary or a bibliography item), chaos would ensue.